regoclint/prac/Notes.md

     convert tree to graph
     make a parent map for each node
-For DP if one dimension of the array can go negative then instead of matrix can use an array of hashmaps (longest arith seq)
+For DP if one dimension of the array can go negative then instead of matrix can use an array of hashmaps (longest arith seq) PQ can be optimised by storing only required size -> Klogn To store array index in row * C + col. To retrieve the index row= storedValue / C and col = storedValue % C

 Utility funcs